SouthSevenn/First-repository-text-/README.md

 # First-repository-text-
-This is a text repostpory
+This is a text repositpory